Social Affairs Commission (SOC)

 The problems of lack of labour and skills shortages in construction are crucial for FIEC.
 They create difficulties for companies that are seeking to recruit workers and it is the long-term competitiveness of the industry which is at stake.

-Many of the solutions discussed at EU level are of highest interest for construction companies: recognition of qualification, improving and updating VET (Vocational Education and Training), working conditions, apprenticeships, facilitate intra-EU mobility, entry of third-country nationals on the labour market.
+Many of the solutions proposed at EU level are of highest interest for construction companies: recognition of qualification, improving and updating VET (Vocational Education and Training), working conditions, apprenticeships, facilitate intra-EU mobility, entry of third-country nationals on the labour market.

 Actions and key dates